-The Lancaster County Library’s mission is to provide materials and resources to meet the changing information needs of a growing community.
+The Lancaster County Library’s mission is to support community growth by providing services and resources reflecting the wants and needs of our patrons.
 Our libraries offer children’s programs, reference assistance, online databases, internet access, Wi-Fi, local history, and genealogy.

 Getting a Library Card